-The application process to join the program from high school will close on March 31st, 2022.
-However, if you miss that process there will be another opportunity for you to apply after you complete first year.
+The application process to join the program from high school will close on April 30, 2023.
+However, if you miss that process there will be another opportunity for you to apply after you complete the first year.
 Please read more about the 'Applying to Second Year' process below.
 Curious about Outstanding Scholars?
 This video is a recording of an Information Session offered by the OS Student Council:

 There are two points of entry into the OS program: